sjbylo/container-workshop/04-share-your-container-image/README.md

     1. Note "You will be redirected to authorize for GitHub Repository Push once the repository has been created"
 1. On the next "Setup Build Trigger" page:
-    1. select the Github organisation.
+    1. select the Github organization.
 Click "Continue"
     1. Select the repository "flask-vote-app"
 1. Click Continue
     1. Leave "Trigger for all branches and tags" as default
 1. Click Continue
-    1. Select "/Dockerfile" as the path to dockefile
+    1. Select "/Dockerfile" as the path to the dockerfile
 1. Click on Continue
     1. Context should be "/"
 1. Click on Continue until it's complete!

 You can start the build, either by
 1. clicking on the "_Start New Build_" button or
-1. by commiting your code changes with git.
+1. by committing your code changes with git.

 The build should start.